Satisfaction (Part II)

 Reviewing the gaps.

+Compared to the CSL bumper fitment, the fenders were a piece of cake to fit.
 There is a myriad of ways to adjust these to achieve proper fitment.
 The fenders' mold is solid and the gaps follow the OEM curvature.
 It's all a matter of alignment.

 Panel gaps and misfitting aftermarket body panels trigger my OCD.
 I won't claim any accomplishments about getting OEM fitment with these: it was my expectation.